1) Hello MSD. As always, I have to ask you to introduce yourself (job, age, passion..).

 4) When did you create the crew POV?

 Before I bought an STFM, I was in the computer shop looking at the Atari shop demo and started talking to another customer - later to be known as Dr. Syne.
 We kept in touch after I bought an ST (and still are) and Dr Syne started gathering game compilations and the odd demo.
 As floppy disks were expensive in 1989, I wanted to get as much on a floppy as possible.
 I had already written some intro code in assembly and it was only a matter of time that I put Micromix 1 & 2 on a single disk.
 Our first compilation with me doing the coding and Dr Syne performing the collection and distribution was the start of POV.

-5) Were does the name of the band come from?
+5) Were does the name of the crew come from?
 And what's about your nickname?

-With the first compilation ready for release we tried to think of a good name, initially I had the idea of 'the mutants' but it did not go down well at the local computer club.
-I visited Dr Syne one night and he had an album by Todd Rundgren called POV (see http://trconnection.com/todd/lyrics/Title.33
+With the first compilation ready for release we tried to think of a good name, initially I had the idea of 'The Mutants' but it did not go down well at the local computer club.
+I visited Dr Syne one night and he had an album by Todd Rundgren called POV (see here

 ).
 The words POV were all over the cover but had different meanings.
 I liked the name so I kept it - hence we were POV.
 I was constantly asked what POV stood for and the words 'Persistence Of Vision' stood out so that was it!

 My name is another story, my initials were MSD and I used them in my coding.
 Again people asked what MSD stood for so I tried making up names with my initials.
 'Monster Silly Dinosaur' and other stupid names were thought of.
 In the end MACHINE SYSTEM DATA was the only computer related name I could think of, in time this was shortened to Mac Sys Data.

 6) The scene knows you because of your POV production.
 But you were a member of other crews under the nickname of Spaceman Spiff.
 Could you tell the complete story?
 When and why did you enter these crews?